nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/RESTAdapter.rst

 .. java:method:: public boolean unlockShare(String shareKey, String password) throws IOException, BitcasaException
    :outertype: RESTAdapter

-   Given a valid share and its password, this entrypoint will unlock the share for the login session.
+   Given a valid share and its password, this entry point will unlock the share for the login session.

-   :param shareKey: String share key of the share
+   :param shareKey: The shareKey of the share need to be unlocked.
-   :param password: String password
+   :param password: Password associated with the share need to be unlocked.
    :throws BitcasaException: If a CloudFS API error occurs.
-   :throws IOException: If a network error occurs
+   :throws IOException: If a network error occurs.
-   :return: boolean of whether the share was unlocked or not
+   :return: Returns true if the share is unlocked successfully, otherwise false.

 uploadFile
 ^^^^^^^^^^

-.. java:method:: public com.bitcasa.cloudfs.File uploadFile(Item folder, String sourceFilePath, Exists exists, BitcasaProgressListener listener) throws IOException, BitcasaException
+.. java:method:: public com.bitcasa.cloudfs.File uploadFile(Item folder, String sourceFilePath, BitcasaRESTConstants.Exists exists, BitcasaProgressListener listener) throws IOException, BitcasaException
    :outertype: RESTAdapter

    Upload a local file to the CloudFS server.